-In fall of 2021 we introduced to Principals the GNB initiative "NB First," where every effort is made to source items within NB.
-This was presented in depth to school leaders and administrative assistants.
-The Budget and Accounting team worked to support schools with this.
+The GNB initiative "NB First," where every effort is made to source items within NB continues.
+The Budget and Accounting team support schools with this.

-From time to time we may see a minor spending violation, and this is dealt with - for example a gift card purchased using a district credit card, or a purchase exceeding \$1500 is made on the purchase card.
+Occasionally there are minor spending violations, and these are dealt with - for example a gift card purchased using a district credit card, or a purchase exceeding \$1500 is made on the purchase card.
 The Manager and her Assistants monitor school budgets and will offer feedback if they observe the funds being spent too quickly or if they observe the opposite.